mozilla/release-services/docs/deployment/@relengapi/config.rst

 The database for the relengapi core is named ``relengapi``.
 Other blueprints may require additional URIs.

-If you ever need to see what SQLAlchemy is doing with the connection pool, it is useful to enable the logging.
-To do that make sure you have the ``SQLALCHEMY_DB_LOG`` is flag to set to True.
+If you ever need to see what SQLAlchemy is doing with the connection pool, it is useful to enable verbose query logging.
+To do so, set ``SQLALCHEMY_DB_LOG = True``.
+Note that this output is *very* verbose and may severely impact site performance.

 .. _Deployment-Authentication: